luispedro/mahotas/README.md

 ### Compilation from source

-You will need python (naturally), numpy, and a C++ compiler.
-Then you should be able to use:
+You will need Python, NumPy, and a C++ compiler.
+Then you should be able to
+use:

 ```bash
 pip install mahotas